-Polish air is among the most polluted in Europe.
-Air quality standards in the winter season are repeatedly exceeded.
-In some places, benzo(a)pyrene concentrations in the air are even ten times higher than the safe levels defined in the EU law.
-The poor condition of the air is responsible for nearly 40 thousand premature deaths in the country and numerous health problems.
-The main reason for this is the so-called low-stack emission (emissions from chimneys with a height lower than 40m), i.e. coal or wood boilers and stoves for household heating.
+Polish air is still amonst the most polluted in Europe.
+Globally-recognised air quality standards are repeatedly exceeded in the winter season.
+In some places, annual benzo(a)pyrene concentrations in the air are more than 5 times higher than the safe levels defined in the EU law.
+The poor condition of the air is responsible for nearly 50 thousand premature deaths in the country each year and numerous other health problems.
+The main source of pollution is are coal or wood boilers and stoves used for domestic heating.
+In larger cities the problem is exacerbated by pollution from traffic.

 What exactly do we do